 Ingredients

-- 1 cup rolled oats (use gluten-free ones if needed)
+- 1 cup rolled oats or quick oats (use gluten-free if needed)

-- ¼ cup plant protein powder unflavored / vanilla *
+- ¼ cup pea protein powder or other unflavored/vanilla-flavored plant-based protein powder *

 - 1 medium banana (about 100g/3.5oz)